Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prison massacres in Ecuador have become more frequent in recent years, leaving hundreds dead.
 In a prison riot late last year, gang members kidnapped more than 130 guards and administrators in several prisons.

-"Criminal groups have total control over the prison.
+"Criminal groups have total control of the prison.
 That's why Fito enjoys a life of comfort, with TV, Internet, food, alcohol, women... everything he wants in prison," said Jean Paul Pinto, an Ecuadorian security expert who has advised the country's police and intelligence forces.

 Drug lord Macias is escorted to The Rock prison on August 12, 2023.
 Photo: AFP